Mint is a Recruitment to Recruitment company.

 Since 2004, we’ve been placing very good recruitment professionals into very good recruitment roles.
 We work domestically in the UK and Australian recruitment markets, as well as internationally, and we can essentially assist you with…

-We’ve been finding new roles for experienced Recruiters for the better part of a decade, and at the risk of sounding arrogant, we’ve become quite good at it.
+We've been finding new roles for experienced Recruiters and Sales professionals for well over a decade, and at the risk of sounding arrogant, we’ve become quite good at it.

 Our Client portfolio, our Candidate network, our industry knowledge, and the level of service that we provide to anybody that we come into contact with, are what set us apart.

 We understand that the one group of people who have the ability and the right to critique our work are the very people that we are placing: Recruiters!

 So we strive, on a daily basis, to do our job properly, and diligently (so you can’t pull us up afterwards!)

 We think it’s very important for us to meet you in the flesh to best try and understand what is important for you in this process moving forward.
 And of course, it’s important for you to meet us too, so you can work out whether or not you’re happy to trust us with your career.
 If, logistically, we can’t meet you, then so be it.
 But we’ll certainly try.

 Sounds like an obvious statement to make, but we know that our competitors sometimes don’t really dig deep enough beneath the surface to work out what is really important to you.
 And even if they do listen, for some reason, they very quickly discard what they’ve just heard, and carry on as if they haven’t heard a word you’ve said.

 So what we mean here is: Once we’ve listened closely to your “wants” and “don’t wants”, we’ll go away, put our thinking hats on, use our market knowledge, and come back to you and let you know what we believe are some of the best options for you in the marketplace.